dmitriyfarbian/pyorientdb_fork/OGM.md

 from pyorientdb.ogm import Graph, Config
 ```

 **Graph** is central to the OGM.
-It wraps the lower-level pyorient interface **pyorient.OrientDB** and does the job of mapping your python classes to a database schema, and vice versa.
+It wraps the lower-level pyorientdb interface **pyorient.OrientDB** and does the job of mapping your python classes to a database schema, and vice versa.

 To specify which database, and which database schema, **Graph** accepts a configuration.
 The **Config** _classmethod_, from_url is a convenient way to supply one.
 Along with a URL, it also requires a username and credential for connecting to the database at that URL.